pcfens/puppet-rhn_register/README.md

 ## Overview

+Version 1.5 of this module is a fairly major overhaul, but should still be backwards compatible (but you should still test things first).

 Registers a machine with RHN or a satellite server.
 If a machine is already registered then nothing happens, unless the force parameter is set to true.